-School Governance
+School Governance and Leadership

-The governance of MICS involves a number of groups and individuals.
+The governance and leadership of Mountain Island Charter School involve a number of groups and individuals.
 Each is listed below with a description of their function.

 Authorizing Agency

 The Authorizing Agency, the North Carolina State Board of Education, grants a charter to the nonprofit corporation, Mountain Island Charter School, Inc.